QEDan/links_clustering/README.md

 # Links Online Clustering

-Implementation of the Links Online Clustering algorithm: https://arxiv.org/abs/1801.10123
+Python implementation of the Links Online Clustering algorithm: https://arxiv.org/abs/1801.10123

+__Title__: Links: A High-Dimensional Online Clustering Method

+__Authors__: Philip Andrew Mansfield, Quan Wang, Carlton Downey, Li Wan, Ignacio Lopez Moreno

 ## Overview
 This is a clustering algorithm for online data.
 That is, it will predict